 However, more companies are using fish as another source today.
 Collagen sourced from fish may be more appealing to those who believe we have a climate crisis caused by cows.
 Fish may also be a more sustainable resource than cattle, and fits in with most religious restrictions.

 In addition, when the collagen peptides are extracted from animal products, there’s still quite a bit of waste left over.
-When marine sources are used, there is little waste, which makes it more economical for raw material suppliers to use marine-sourced collagen.
+When marine sources are used, there is little waste, which makes it more economical for raw material suppliers to use marine-sourced.

 Twenty-eight types of collagen exist in the body, but 80-90% is made up from types I, II, or III.
-Actually, most of it is type I.
+Most of it is type I.

 Protein Processing Into Peptides

 When you heat collagen in water, you get gelatin.
-It’s the most simple and basic form of processing collagen.
+It’s the most simple and basic type of processing .
 If you’ve ever made bone broth, it’s the gel that collects at the top as the bone broth cools.
 The gelatin contains numerous health-promoting proteins.
 Still, for your body to get all the benefits, you have to break it down some more.

 Once the collagen is isolated from the minerals and other constituents of the bone or hide, it’s enzymatically degraded into a hydrolysate, which is soluble even in cold water.